 - Useful resources

-When having a baby in Russia, expectant parents have a choice between giving birth in one of the municipal maternity hospitals or in a private hospital.
+When it comes to childbirth in Russia, expectant parents have a choice between giving birth in one of the municipal maternity hospitals or in a private hospital.
 If cost is a deciding factor, state-run hospitals and clinics are free to any foreign national with a permanent registration in Russia and the Obligatory Medical Insurance fund (OMI).
 But expats tend to opt for private maternity healthcare (through their voluntary health insurance, also known as VHI), as state facilities are not always up to par with western medical standards or don’t often have English-speaking staff on call.

 Doctors or midwives generally oversee births in Russia.
 Hospital births are the most common birthing option in Russia compared to home births, water births and other alternatives.

 Private hospitals and international medical centers can be costly.
 They typically offer improved maternity facilities, higher quality of care and more frequent services, including additional examinations during pregnancy.
 You can typically access private facilities if you have a private health insurance policy but check that your desired hospital or clinic is in your insurance company’s list of approved health facilities before your first check-up.

 The fertility rate of the country has increased over the last 20 years.
 In 1999, the rate was 1.16 births per woman.
 In 2017, Russia’s fertility rate was 1.8.

 If you are having a baby in Russia, be aware that the administration and care you will receive at all maternity hospitals is primarily in Russian.
 You may find that an appointed gynecologist speaks a degree of English.
 International medical centers, however, typically have staff members who speak English if needed.
 Not all hospitals have maternity wards and the Perinatal Medical Center (PMC) in Moscow is fast becoming the specialist in maternity care.

 Expatica’s guide to healthcare in Russia offers a detailed overview of the system.